 This approach can significantly reduce the risk of failure in the certification process and minimize the expensive and time consuming test activities that are required by international regulations.

-External threats such as high intensity radiated fields (HIRF) can have catastrophic effects on modern avionic platforms due to the extensive use of composite materials (which provide reduced shielding) and the replacement of mechanical and hydraulic flight controls with electronic devices (fly-by-wire systems) that are much more susceptible to EM interference.
+External threats such as high intensity radiated fields (HIRF) can have catastrophic effects on modern avionic platforms due to the extensive use of composite materials (which provide reduced shielding) and the replacement of mechanical and hydraulic flight controls with electronic devices (fly-by-wire systems) that are much more susceptible to electromagnetic interference.

-From an analytical point of view HIRF is a formidable concentration of different EM problems, such as the shielding effectiveness of materials and apertures, external and internal resonances and quasi-cavity low level field distributions, and can encompass a range from kHz to tens of GHz.
+From an analytical point of view HIRF is a formidable concentration of different electromagnetic problems, such as the shielding effectiveness of materials and apertures, external and internal resonances and quasi-cavity low level field distributions, and can encompass a range from kHz to tens of GHz.

 Galileo offers a professional module for the management of HIRF, which also allows the user to directly evaluate an aircraft’s compliance with a selectable normative.